Risks and Failures of Digital Transformation: Real Cases and Lessons

 In 36% of organizations, a risk-averse culture dominates and slows progress in digital transformation.

-Employees resist change for several reasons: insufficient readiness for change driven by new technologies, with 54% feeling unprepared; lack of understanding of the nature and importance of change, with 20% of IT leaders saying change leadership is unclear; and lack of leadership support, with 69% of company executives saying they need to explain new technologies more clearly to their boards.
+Employees resist change for several reasons: insufficient readiness for change caused by new technologies - 54% feel unprepared; a lack of understanding of the nature and significance of the change - 20% of IT leaders say the change guidance is unclear; and a lack of leadership support - 69% of company leaders say they need to explain new technologies more clearly to their boards.

 These factors create anxiety and detachment.
 As a result, employees become fatigued by change and resist it.